MariaAnaGonzalez/MCA.Violence.Colombia/Graphics/README.md

 This repository includes interactive 3D plots derived from Multiple Correspondence Analysis (MCA) of categorical variables related to gender-based and intrafamilial violence in Colombia (2017–2022).
 These visualizations support the findings presented in the manuscript and enable dynamic exploration of violence patterns across different periods: **prepandemic**, **pandemic**, **combined**, and **sensitivity analysis**.

 Each plot is available in two formats:
-- **Individuals Plot**: Each point represents a case, highlighting distribution and clustering.
+- **Individuals Plot**: Each point represents a report, highlighting distribution and clustering.
 - **Categories Plot**: Shows relationships among categorical variables and violence profiles.

 #### 🔍 Violence Profiles Identified